-Thinking about travelling this summer?
-Check out this list of 20 Australian and New Zealand summer holiday activities.
+Lucky enough to be out of lock-down this summer?
+Check out our list of the top 20 Australian and New Zealand summer holiday activities.

 We love summer.
 Well, let’s be honest, everyone loves summer.
 But we really love summer.
 Those beautiful sunny days.
 Those amazing trips to the beach.
 Those incredible family moments around the barbie or playing a game of backyard footy.

-There’s nothing quite like that three- to four-month period when the sun’s high in the sky, and we want you to get out there and experience as much of it as possible.
+There’s nothing quite like that three- to four-month period when the sun’s high in the sky – especially after a year when we’ve all spent so much time indoors.
 So we’ve written a quick guide to our top 20 summer activities in Australia and New Zealand to help you maximise your summer awesomeness.
 Keep reading, and enjoy!

 1. Swim with dolphins.